IBMDeveloperUK/Java-Containers101/labs/Lab_2.md

         -cp ../target/classes:$CP com.ibm.code.java.App --exit
 ```

-In this command, we tell java to use the classpath of our application's dependencies along with the `../target/classes` which is where the classes for the code I wrote actually lives.
+In this command, we tell java to use the classpath of our application's dependencies along with the directory `../target/classes` which is where the classes for the application code are.
 We then specify the main method which is `com.ibm.code.java.App` and the `--exit` flag to stop running immediately after starting-up as we did when we ran with the JAR.
-As we do this, Java will dump all the classes we use in the file `classes.lst`.
+As we run the application, Java will dump all the classes we use in the file `classes.lst`.

 ### Generate the AOT cache (Linux/Mac only)